rafaelpimenta53/study-case-20250521/README.md

 **Processing Steps**:
 1. **Metadata Retrieval**: Fetches API metadata to determine total brewery count and calculate pagination
 2. **Paginated Data Collection**: Iterates through all API pages, fetching brewery data with retry logic
-3. **Raw Data Storage**: For each page: saves unprocessed JSON responses as text files
+3. **Raw Data Storage**: For each page, saves unprocessed JSON responses as text files
 4. **Metadata Creation**: Creates a metadata file indicating the timestamp directory of the current run

 **Outputs**:
 - **Raw JSON Files**:
   - `s3://<bucket>/bronze/YYYYMMDD-HHMMSS/metadata.json`: API metadata response
   - `s3://<bucket>/bronze/YYYYMMDD-HHMMSS/breweries_page_<N>.json`: Raw brewery data for each page
-  - `s3://<bucket>/bronze/last_run_metadata.json` name of the last directory created
+  - `s3://<bucket>/bronze/last_run_metadata.json`: Name of the last directory created

 **Validations**:
 - API request retry mechanism (configurable max retries and delay)
-  - When a retry is trigered it logs a warning, which can be monitored later
+  - When a retry is triggered, it logs a warning which can be monitored later
-- If the API stops working in the middle of the data colection `last_run_metadata.json` will not be updated, which prevents incomplete data from being read.
+- If the API stops working during data collection, `last_run_metadata.json` will not be updated, preventing incomplete data from being processed.

 ### Silver Layer (Data Cleansing & CDC)